Botnet Forensics – An Introduction

 - It searches the bot through the reconnaissance of traffic, attribution, automotive passive, and malware sample.

-- It also focusses on Attribution, Automotive passive, and Malware Sample.
+- It also focuses on Attribution, Automotive passive, and Malware Sample.

 3. Botnet Forensic Analyzer: